-Let's say that you fire up your analytics tool for your website at minimum once a month.
-You probably look over some of the metrics to get a feel for what kind of traffic your website is getting.
-Visits and page views are most likely held in high esteem and I’m sure you’re looking at where the website traffic is coming from, too.
+Let's say that, at minimum, you fire up your website analytics tool once a month.
+You probably look over the metrics to get a feel for what kind of traffic your website is getting, with visits and page views held in high esteem.
+And I’m sure you’re looking at where the website traffic is coming from, too.
 All of that search engine optimization (SEO) work you did a few months ago better be paying off, right?

 There might be a few analytic components you’re overlooking, though.
 Have you paid much attention to the bounce rate that your site is experiencing or maybe even the average amount of time visitors spend on your pages?

 If not, you’re not alone.
-Bounce rate and average time on page often get overlooked and are not considered “important” analytics by many since they haven't been educated on what they mean and their importance.
-The truth, though, is that both of those metrics give you a deeper insight into how visitors are interacting with your site.
+Bounce rates and the average time spent on pages often get overlooked and aren't considered “important” analytics by many.
+The truth, though, is that both of those metrics give deeper insights into how visitors are interacting with your site.

 What Do Bounce Rate and Average Time On Page Mean?

 Alright, let’s get some definitions out of the way so we’re speaking the same lingo.
-The technical definition of bounce rate from Google is, “Bounce rate is the percentage of visits that go only one page before exiting a site.”
-This means that a visitor is landing on one of your pages and doesn’t go anywhere else on your site.
-An example of this would be someone finding one of your blogs on a search engine results page (SERP), clicking on it, reading the post, then not visiting any other pages on your site.
-Bounce rate is a good metric to see how much interaction visitors have with your site.
+The technical definition of bounce rate from HubSpot is, “the percentage of people who land on a page on your website and then leave without clicking on anything else or navigating to any other pages on your site.”
+An example of this would be someone finding one of your blogs on a search engine results page (SERP) such as Google, clicking on it, reading the post, and then not visiting any other pages on your site.

 Average time on page is much easier to understand.
-This is just an average of the amount of time all visitors to a page spend on that particular page.
+This is just an average amount of time all visitors spend on a particular page.
 Pretty self explanatory, right?
-What we’ve got here is a good metric to see if visitors are actually reading the content on your pages.
-For instance, if the average time on page for a lengthy blog post is only 10 seconds, it’s safe to assume that most visitors aren’t actually reading the post…unless you have the speediest readers on the web.
+What we’ve got here is a good metric to see if visitors are actually reading your content.
+For instance, if the average time on page for a lengthy blog post is only 10 seconds, it’s safe to assume that most visitors aren’t actually reading the post…unless all your visitors are speed readers.

-What Are Some Good Numbers For Bounce Rate and Average Time On Page?
+What Are Good Numbers For Bounce Rate and Average Time On Page?

 There isn’t a golden number for bounce rate or average time on page.
 Also, many factors can go into these metrics, such as what kind of traffic your site is attracting and the SEO that’s been done.
-To get an idea of the variations in bounce rate, take a peek at the chart below which was pulled from some analytics research infront did.
+To get an idea of the variations in bounce rate, check out this graph created by ITX Design showing the average bounce rate for various industry web pages.

-In general, a good bounce rate would be anything under 50%-60%.
-A large factor influencing bounce rate is what kind of page you’re looking at and what the content is on that page.
-If the page is largely informational on a topic without many links to other parts of your site, then a bounce rate above 60% wouldn’t be out of the norm.
-However, if the page is mainly a directory of links to, say, products you make or services you offer, than you should see a much lower bounce rate than 60%.
+Hubspot has some great insights into why visitors may not be sticking around, but a large factor is what kind of page they're looking at and its content.
+If the page is largely informational without many links to other parts of your site, then a bounce rate above 55% may not be too alarming.
+However, if the page is mainly a directory of links to, say, products you make or services you offer, then you should see a much lower bounce rate.

-Your ideal number for average time on page will vary from page to page, as well.
-As mentioned before, a short average time on page for a blog post or a page with lots of content is suspicious and definitely not good news.
-You’ll need to use your intuition for each of your pages to figure out how long you think someone should be on the page.
-If someone is spending, on average, 30-45 seconds on a page, consider that a good start.
-Try just browsing the web with your morning coffee and have a stopwatch going (sounds crazy, I know, but consider it an experiment).
+The ideal average for time spent on a page will vary.
+As mentioned, a short average time for a blog post or a page with lots of content is suspicious and definitely not good news.
+You’ll need to use your intuition for each page to figure out how long you think someone should be on it.
+If someone is staying, on average, for 40-50 seconds, consider that a good start.
+It may not sound like much, but try browsing the web with your morning coffee and have a stopwatch going (sounds crazy, I know, but consider it an experiment).
 Start and stop it for each page you go to.
-This will give you a good idea of how much time you’re spending on certain types of pages – and you might be surprised at how little time you spend on a page.
+This will give you a good idea of how much time you’re spending on certain types — and you might be surprised at how little time was actually spent on each.

-My Numbers are Horrible for These Metrics!
+My Metrics are Horrible!
 What Do I Do?

 Don’t panic!
 Some crafty work can easily remedy a high bounce rate and/or low average time on page.

 If your bounce rate is high, the first place to look is your site design.
-Make sure that links are easily identifiable, relevant, and intuitive on each page.
+Make sure links are easily identifiable, relevant and intuitive on each page.
 Main site navigation links should be located on every page of your site, with the exception of landing pages.
-The aesthetics of your site should also be up-to-date since an ugly or out-of-date site can cause a user to turn away instantly.
-Unfortunately, your flashy confetti animations on the sidebars are not as attractive as they were last decade.
+The aesthetics of your site should also be up-to-date since an ugly or out-of-date site can cause a user to instantly turn away.
+Face it, flashy confetti .gif animations on the sidebar aren't as appealing as they were a decade ago.

 SEO is another place to look if your bounce rate is through the roof.
-Make sure that you’re using relevant keywords, page descriptions, and titles throughout your site.
-It’s great to generate a large number of visitors, but if they aren’t sticking around you’re missing opportunities to engage them further.
+Make sure you’re using relevant keywords, page descriptions and titles throughout your site.
+It’s great to generate a large number of visitors, but if they aren’t sticking around, you’re missing opportunities to engage them further.

-Finally, look at how long it takes to load pages on your site.
+Look at how long it takes to load pages on your site.
 If you have a ton of large, high-resolution images, pages may take too long to load.
-People are impatient and will most likely hop off your page and go onto the next one if the load time is excessive.
+People are impatient and will most likely hop off your page and go onto the next if the load time is excessive.

-The same tricks can be used to improve your average time on page as well (except for the page loading time issue).
-In addition, writing amazing (and relevant) content will help you see the largest improvements, since visitors will want to stick around and read what you’re offering on your site.
+Many of the same tricks can be used to improve your average time on page as well.
+Finally, write amazing (and relevant) content!
+It will help you see the largest improvements because visitors will be more likely to stick around and read what you have to offer.